Connor Donehue: Background

 Donehue was born in Torrance, California.
-His father John, a Brazilian jiu-jitsu black belt from Australia, was living in California at the time.
+His father, John, a Brazilian jiu-jitsu black belt from Australia, was living in California at the time.
 Donehue moved to Melbourne as a child when his father took a job with the Melbourne Storm as a defensive coach.

 Playing career

 Donehue began his rugby league career coming through the Melbourne Storm system and eventually played for the Sunshine Coast Falcons in the Queensland Cup.
-In 2019 he joined the Brooklyn Kings, where they won 2019 USA Rugby League Championship final.
+In 2019 he joined the Brooklyn Kings, where they won the 2019 USA Rugby League Championship final.
 He represented the United States in the 2019 Rugby League World Cup 9s.